9 Fun Things To Do For Free In Bristol

 It's no secret that Bristol used to play an important role in the Transatlantic slave trade, in fact, the Georgian House Museum was once owned by slave plantation owner and sugar merchant John Pinney.
 His former residence now serves as an intriguing window into the lives of upper and lower class citizens during the late 18th century.
 The displays on the bottoms floors reflect the lives of the servants, while the upstairs rooms are filled with the trappings of the masters.
 You'll also see the quarters of Pero, John's personal African slave.

-5, See Tudor Bristol at the Red Lodge Museum (Red Lodge, Park Row, Avon, Bristol BS1 5LJ)
+- Address: Red Lodge, Park Row, Avon, Bristol BS1 5LJ.

 A visit to the Red Lodge Museum is essentially a trip across 400 years worth of history.
 Like in the Georgian House the exhibition spaces are spread out across a number of rooms, each expertly restored to their original glory.
 The Great Oak Room and the Original Lodge both represent the most complete, entirely Tudor, living spaces in the UK.
 There's also a room dedicated to family life in Georgian England, and one to schooling in the Victorian era.
 Not only will the designs and architecture transport you back, but so will original artefacts and a host of hands-on summer activities, such as dress-ups, storytelling and crafts.